-A. As is the case with all the tests that are needed for the proper completion of the medical examination requirement, the applicant is responsible for paying the appropriate fee for the test.
+A. The applicant is responsible for paying the appropriate fee for all tests that are needed for the proper completion of the medical examination requirement.
 You will have to pay this fee directly to the civil surgeon, as agreed upon with the civil surgeon.
-Some of the initial TB tests are much more expensive than others.
-Prior to the administration of the test, you should ask about the price of the test.
+Before the administration of the test, you should ask about the price, since some of the initial TB tests are more expensive than others.

 Q. What happens if I choose a TST and the TST is "positive"?
-Can I choose another, alternative test instead of a chest X-ray?
+Can I choose another, alternate test instead of a chest X-ray?

-A. No. According to the update to the TB Component of the Technical Instructions, (available at http://www.cdc.gov/ncidod/dq/civil.htm) a civil surgeon may only administer one of the initial TB tests.
+A. No. According to the update to the TB Component of the Technical Instructions (see the "CDC: Technical Instructions for Civil Surgeons" link to the right), a civil surgeon may only administer one of the initial TB tests.
 If that test is positive, a chest x-ray is required.

 Q: What happens if I choose an IGRA test and the result is indeterminate or borderline/equivocal?
 Do I need to repeat the IGRA test?